ruchee/vimrc/vimfiles/bundle/ctrlp-funky/README.md

 PREMISE
 ----------
-First of all, I believe you're a user of a great Vim plugin called [ctrlp.vim](https://github.com/ctrlpvim/ctrlp.vim).
+First of all, I believe you have already installed a great Vim plugin, [ctrlp.vim](https://github.com/ctrlpvim/ctrlp.vim).
 Otherwise, you need to install ctrlp.vim before you start using this plugin.